afemal/afemal.github.io/_pages/about.md

 This porfolio was created to showcase projects completed during my time as a grad student.

 # About Me
-During my undergraduate studies of Probability and Statistics, I fell in love with all things data and decided to follow my heart and continue my education.
+While studying Probability and Statistics as an undergrad, I fell in love with all things data.
+I decided to follow my heart and continue my education.
 I am currently persuing a Master's degree in Data Science and seeking new career opportunities.

 ### Technologies I Use